How we earn our money

 Our evaluation focused on five core areas:

-- Fees & foreign transaction costs: Annual fees, charges for non-Euro purchases, and cash withdrawal fees inside and outside Germany.
+- Fees & foreign transaction costs: Annual fees, non-euro payment charges, ATM fees, and withdrawal interest.

-- Repayment flexibility: Full payment vs. installments, interest rates, and available repayment options.
+- Repayment flexibility: Full payment, installments, interest rates, and manual or automatic repayment.

 American Express Credit Cards in Germany